 - 12. Kincaid Park

-- Finally, the map for these things to do in Anchorage
+- The map for these things to do in Anchorage

 Visiting Anchorage is a strange experience